 |Notes:||** This is a sample schedule and may be subject to change

-* At the York camp, many Speciality Programmes continue into Period C
+* At the York camp, some Speciality Programmes continue into Period C